lmfit/uncertainties/doc/user_guide.rst

 Automatic correlations
 ======================

-Correlations between variables are **automatically handled** whatever the number of variables involved, and whatever the complexity of the calculation.
+Correlations between :class:`UFloat` objects are **automatically handled** whatever the number of :class:`UFloat` objects involved, and whatever the complexity of the calculation.
 For example, when :data:`x` is the number with uncertainty defined above,